agl-alexglopez/str_view/README.md

 *Pictured Above: Mocking up a mini grep program is easy with the right tools.
 Use `mini_grep` and any other sample programs as they arrive in the `samples/` folder to test the utility and convenience of a `str_view`.*

 The `str_view` type is a simple, copyable, flexible, read only view of `const char *` data in C, modeled after `std::string_view` in C++.
+However, there are a few extra features including read-only tokenization and threeway comparison between plain `const char *` data and a `str_view`.

 A `str_view` is a 16-byte struct and, due to this size, is treated throughout the interface as a copyable type.
 This is neither a trivially cheap nor excessively expensive type to copy.
-The intention of this library is to abstract away many sharp edges of working with C-strings to provide usage that "just works," not optimize for performance at this time.
+The intention of this library is to abstract away many sharp edges of working with C-strings to provide usage that "just works," not optimize for performance yet.

 ## Install Instructions